agkaminski/ZAK181/gal/ZAK181MD/README.md

 circuit.

-Chip is designed in GALasm that can be compiled to JEDEC via [Galette](https://github.com/simon-frankau/galette) - source is in `decoder.pld` file.
-Ready to program JEDEC file is provided in `decoder.jed` file.
+Chip is designed in GALasm that can be compiled to JEDEC via [Galette](https://github.com/simon-frankau/galette) - source is in `zak181md.pld` file.
+Ready to program JEDEC file is provided in `zak181md.jed` file.

 ## Verification